We are continuously developing models for constituent and population behaviors.

 - Identify the problem that you want to model

-- Research the problem, the more detail you can collect, the more accurate your model will be.
+- Share with us your current research of the problem, the more detail you can collect, the more accurate your model will be.

 - Try to decompose the problem into independent (things that you can change), and dependent (what you can measure) variables